Canadian Police Get Muddy Wrangling A Pig On The Loose

 — CTV Northern Ontario (@CTVNorthernNews) April 27, 2018

-Livestock transporter Hodgson said it took all hands on deck to get the pig into the trailer using ropes.
+Hodgson said it took all hands on deck to get the pig into the trailer using ropes.

 “A lot of police wouldn’t even get close to it, but they were able to get a rope on it.
-We just had little short ropes so everybody had to be right there.”
+We just had little short ropes so everybody had to be right there,” he said.

 No Pigs Nor Police Were Harmed In The Pig Wrangling